MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 ## What Page Inspection Shows

-Page inspection shows the following information for any page or sub-page in a part:
+In short, the page inspection pane shows the information for any page or sub-page in a part, including its source table (if any), fields, extensions that affect the page, and filters.
+The following section describe details about what is shown.

 ### Page